praetorg/pycli-music-player/README.md

 Where filename is the path to the music file or directory (default is ~/Music)

-Three exceptions must be handled for:
+Two exceptions must be handled for:

-    EndOfPlaylist
     FileNotFound
     PlayerNotFound